-Danielle Whitworth Barnes serves as the Commissioner of the Tennessee Department of Human Services.
+Danielle Whitworth Barnes was reappointed to serve as a member of the Governor’s Cabinet as the Commissioner of the Tennessee Department of Human Services in 2019.

-Prior to joining DHS, she served as Deputy Commissioner & General Counsel for the Tennessee Department of Human Resources.
-In her capacity, she had oversight over all legal issues within the Department, offering counsel and advice to her agency, other state agencies and individuals on employment law matters.
-One of her greatest accomplishments has been co-authoring and implementing the Tennessee Excellence, Accountability and Management Act (T.E.A.M.
-Act), an overhaul of the State’s antiquated civil service employment practices.
-This Act created the Board of Appeals and the Tennessee Employee Mediation Program, both of which fell under her areas of responsibility.
+Prior to her appointment at DHS, she served as Deputy Commissioner & General Counsel for the Tennessee Department of Human Resources.
+In her capacity, she had oversight over all administrative and legal issues within the Department, offering counsel and advice to her agency, other state agencies, state employees and individuals on employment matters.
+Before her tenure in public service, she also practiced at the law firm of Farris Mathews Branan Bobango & Hellen, PLC in both the Nashville and Memphis office.